 - Outline new measures to implement

-- Determine the probability of cybersecurity events
+- Determine the probability of future cybersecurity events

 The same goes for third-party risks.
 Each third-party vendor you cooperate with increases risks to your organization’s security.
-Try to classify your vendors per their impact on the organization.
+Try to classify your vendors based on their impact on the organization.
 The more sensitive the data that they have access to, the higher the risk.
 Inform board members about vendors with the highest impact potential and the way you address the risks they pose to the organization.

 2. Recent security incidents